CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 {{< tab "Try It " >}}
     {{< simulation name="Try It CL44 - DVNIv2" showNodes="leaf01,spine01,border01,server01,fw1" >}}

 This simulation starts with the example Downstream VNI configuration.
 To simplify the example, only one spine is in the topology.
-The demo is configured with NVUE commands.
+The demo is configured with {{<link url="NVIDIA-User-Experience-NVUE" text="NVUE">}} commands.

 **fw1** has IP address 10.1.210.254 configured beyond border01 in VRF10.
 **server01** has IP address 10.1.10.101 as in the example.